ffrouin/suspicious/INSTALL.md

 ### Instanciate a web service with nginx, lighttpd or even apache2

 End users should not access the backend, this directory can't be a child directory of your web root directory (htdocs).
+Backend and Frontend directory may be in the same directory while Frontend directory will be root directory of your web instance.

 ### Configure the backend